nelvintan/AMP_for_Mixed_Linear_Regression/README.md

+## About this folder:

-- This folder contains all the code used for our simulation experiments.
+- This folder contains all the code used for our simulation experiments in the paper “Mixed Linear Regression via Approximate Message Passing” (AISTATS 2023).

 - Codes are divided into the different sub-folders.

 - Under each sub-folder, the respective code will be located there.

-*** HOW TO CREATE THE PLOTS ***
+## How to create the plots:

 - For each plot, we have a "run" script and a "plot" script.